nattkongkaew/AI-Pacman/README.md

 # The Quaranteam
+- Violet Kurtz
+- Rebekah Koon
+- Cameron James O'Brien
+- Natthaphong Kongkaew
+- Xufeng Liu

 # CS 361 - 400 Spring 2020

 # Project: AI Pac-man

+Welcome to AI pac-man.
+You can start game simply click on the start button.

+You will be control pacman using up, down, left, right key on keyboard.

+Left side maze are control by you, and Right side maze are control by AI, Lets see which pacman can get higher score and live longer.

+The main point is escape from ghost chasing, if ghost eat you, game over.

+There will be 4 power pellets in the map, and it looks bigger than normal pellets.
+After you eat the power pellets, you have the ability to eat ghost.
+If ghost get eaten, they will be harmless for a while and returning to base.

+Power pellets have time limits, the ghost will turn back to normal after that time limit.

+Thats all for the instruction of this game, Having fun and win the AI!

 # References
 - General Godot programming: [Godot Documentation](https://docs.godotengine.org/en/stable/index.html)